giftig/flippy/README.md

 ![Admin screenshot #1](readme-resources/screenshots/admin_example_01.png)

+## What is feature-switching?

+Feature switching, also known as feature toggle, feature flipping, or feature flags, is a technique used to deliver new features to users in a controlled, safe, and testable way.
+It is used to allow safe continuous delivery of software via techniques such as:

+* **Canary releasing**, initially releasing features to a small proportion of your userbase before rolling out

+to conduct A-B testing,gauging reaction to new features, and

 ## Quickstart

 A ```docker-compose.yaml``` is provided to make it easy to quickly spin up flippy with a redis